truongbaan/COSC2769_FullStack_Group_Project/frontend/API_Documentation.md

 ### POST /auth/register/shipper

-Register a new shipper account.
+Register a new shipper account with distribution hub selection.

 **Request:**